-The detective concurred with a lawyer, who chose to cross examine him, that indeed the offences facing the two were committed jointly “with others not before court.”
+The detective concurred with a lawyer, who chose to cross-examine him, that indeed the offenses facing the two were committed jointly “with others not before the court.”

 “Yes this was a sample of what we were able to get, I agree others are not identified,” the detective said.

 He said the case in court in which they are charged with stealing KSh17 million ” was a small fraction of a deeper problem” at City Hall.

 “Certainly there were others,” the detective went on adding that these others have not been investigated yet.

 He reaffirmed that the suspects were a smaller fraction of the entire syndicate who fraudulently withdrew money from the Nairobi county accounts at Co-operative Bank between January 1 and December 31, 2014, for goods that were not delivered.

 “We only looked at bank statements, picked there is a likelihood of others involved who the probe never captured.

 The witness told a magistrate that investigations arose as a result of intelligence reports and a few entries picked against multiple transactions.